 Layout sizes

-If you’re looking to create a more editorial layout for your entry, consider setting custom layout sizesfor certain media blocks.
-Supported block types include Image, Video, Youtube and iFrame.
+If you’re looking to create a more "editorial"-style layout for your entry, consider setting custom layout sizes for certain media blocks.
+Supported block types include Image, Video, YouTube and iFrame.